Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Check The Course Requirements For Work Experience

 Some courses require you to have work experience before applying (e.g. medical courses.)
 You may need to complete a certain number of working hours before you’re eligible.
 It’s best to check out the course requirements before writing your work experience personal statement.
-If you’re thinking of applying to medicine then check out our medical personal statement advice, likewise with our how to write a law personal statement.
+If you’re thinking of applying to medicine or law, then check out our specific articles on these topics – medical personal statement advice and how to write a law personal statement.

 With that said, other courses don’t require work experience.
-But it does elevate your personal statement if you have relevant work experiences to share.
+But whatever you’re applying for, it will elevate your personal statement if you have relevant work experiences to share.

 Examples Of Work Experience